 Languages: We teach in English, French, Dutch or Thai.

-Course material: a Syllabus or Training Manual will be handed out to each student at no extra charge (in English, French or Dutch)
+Course material: a Syllabus or Training Manual will be handed out to each student at no extra charge (in English, French, German, Spanish and Chinese)

 Certificate(s): a certificate will be issued for every course at no extra charge.